hatchways/team-peppermint/README.md

 npm run start
 ```

-## Screenshot of Peppermint chat app in action
+## Screenshots of a Peppermint chat app in action

 ### Login/Signup Page